caprover/caprover-website/docs/captain-definition-file.md

 `schemaVersion` is always 1.
 And `templateId` is the piece which defines the what sort of base you need in order to run your app.
 It is in `LANGUAGE/VERSION` format.
 LANGUAGE can be one of these: `node`, `php`, `python-django`, `ruby-rack`.
 See supported versions below for the versions.

-Note that although the current version of CaptainDuckDuck comes with 4 most popular web app languages: NodeJS, PHP and Python/Django, Ruby/Rack.
+Note that although the current version of CapRover comes with 4 most popular web app languages: NodeJS, PHP and Python/Django, Ruby/Rack.
 It gives you the advanced option of defining your own Dockerfile.
 With a customized Dockerfile, you can deploy any laguage, Go, Java, .NET, you name it!
 Dockerfiles are quite easy to write.
 For example, the two captain-definition files below generate <b>the exact same result</b>.

 ### Simple version